soderlind/virtual-media-folders/readme.txt

 == Description ==

-Media Manager brings virtual folder organization to your WordPress Media Library.
+Virtual Media Folders brings virtual folder organization to your WordPress Media Library.
 Organize your media files into hierarchical folders without moving files on disk—folders are virtual, so your URLs never change.

 = Features =